JoieEnsor/pm-suite/README.md

-# Installing packages from the Pm-Suite
+# Installing packages from the pm-suite

-This site contains a Stata package directory for the Pm-Suite by Joie Ensor
+This site contains a Stata package directory for the pm-suite by Joie Ensor

 Use `net from https://joieensor.github.io/pm-suite/` to see the available packages.